Sharesale

 Total Recall

 Hoffman became famous for creating tax haves in order to avoid paying taxes in the United States.
-In the late 1980's, Hoffman created a system called the “Dutch Sandwhich” where he developed a legal method of decreasing the amount a film has to pay in taxes by involving Dutch and Netherlands shell corporations.
-He used this method in such as Total Recall, The Doors, Rambo III and 2: Judgment Day.
+In the late 1980’s, Hoffman created a system called the “Dutch Sandwhich” where he developed a legal method of decreasing the amount a film has to pay in taxes by involving Dutch and Netherlands shell corporations.
+He used this method in such films as Total Recall, The Doors, Rambo III and Terminator 2: Judgment Day.

 Hoffman went under investigation and was later acquitted.

 What do you think of the case?
 Do you think Hoffman actually planned on trying to take money away from Louisiana?
-Or, do you think he was doing what any smart businessman should do in the ?
+Or, do you think he was doing what any smart businessman should do in the film industry?
 Do you think the Federal government was right for stepping and trying to indict the film producer?
 Or, do you think Louisiana should have handled this on their own?
-Do you think state's outside of are to tax fraud?
+Do you think state’s outside of California are open to tax fraud?
 What do you think?
 Share with us your thoughts in the comments below!

 Discuss this story with fellow Project Casting fans on Facebook.
 On Twitter, follow us at @projectcasting.